 Walkers and car riders will depart from one of two exits AS ASSIGNED (10th Avenue Main Door (Redfern & Harkness) or 9th Avenue Door by the Playground (Murray & Brennan).
-Dismissal for Pre-K begins at 3:05.
 Please park on neighboring streets and walk to the door.
 You may park (short term) in a single line in the car loop.
-Do not park in the crosswalks or X boxes.
+Do not park in the cross walks or X boxes.
 You must wait outside the doors for your child.
 Staff members will dismiss each child as the children are lined up in the hallways close to the doors.
-The Dismissal ID tag must be shown for your child to be released.
+The Dismissal ID tag must be shown in order for your child to be released.
 No child will be released without a dismissal tag.
 This is for your child's safety.
 Proof of identification will be required in the school office before any student is dismissed without a Dismissal ID tag.